 What is a Saddle Sore?

 A saddle sore is a condition caused by the contact of your saddle against your skin.
-It causes irritation and can open the skin to the risk of infection.
+It irritates and can open the skin to the risk of infection.
 It is caused by moisture pooling.
 It can be tremendously itchy and uncomfortable.

 What Causes Saddle Sores?